Though the world may still feel on hold right now, your dreams of studying or … Read more

 Contact us to request a syllabus for this course.

 With a PhD in Asian Religions through the Department of Asian Languages and Cultures at the University of Wisconsin-Madison, Dr. Anthony Lovenheim Irwin’s research focuses on Thai Buddhism, Northern Thai History and Southeast Asian Religions.
 He is an expert on northern Thailand’s religious landscape with 13 years of experience living, working, conducting research, teaching and studying in Chiang Mai and Chiang Rai.
 In addition to his considerable studies and research, Anthony also draws upon his extensive network of local academics, artists, Buddhist craftspeople, monks and more to add even more local insight to the course content and students’ understanding.

 TRANSCRIPTS AND CREDIT

-Elmhurst College, located in suburban Chicago, is accredited by the Department of Education of the State of Illinois, and by The Higher Learning Commission, A Member of the North Central Association of Colleges and Schools.
+Elmhurst University, located in suburban Chicago, is accredited by the Department of Education of the State of Illinois, and by The Higher Learning Commission, A Member of the North Central Association of Colleges and Schools.